ladpriteshkumar/Learn-C-Sharp-Dot-Net-Core/Interview-Questions/README.md

 ⚙️ Unmanaged Code
 - Definition: Code that runs directly on the operating system without CLR supervision.

+### 10. Explain the importance of Garbage collector ?
+The Garbage Collector (GC) in .NET is one of the most important features of the Common Language Runtime (CLR).
+It automatically manages memory, freeing developers from the burden of manual allocation and deallocation.

 ### 3) [Data Type in C#](DataType/README.md) ? ###
 ### 2) Explain Type casting in C# ? ###
 [Reference](https://www.w3schools.com/cs/cs_type_casting.php#:~:text=In%20C%23%2C%20there%20are%20two,to%20a%20smaller%20size%20type)